'Healing is coming': First Americans vaccinated as U.S. death toll passes 300,000

 “I want to instill public confidence that the vaccine is safe,” she added.

-Long Island Jewish Medical Center, operated by New York’s largest healthcare system, Northwell Health, was one of many select hospitals across the United States that was administering the country’s first inoculations of a COVID-19 vaccine outside of clinical trials on Monday.

-The vaccine, developed by Pfizer Inc and German partner BioNTech SE, won an emergency use authorization from federal regulators on Friday after it was found to be 95% effective in preventing illness in a large clinical trial.
+By day’s end on Monday, vaccine shipments had made it to nearly all of the 145 U.S. distribution sites pre-selected to receive the initial batch of doses, with a number of major hospital systems launching immunizations immediately.

+U.S. officials said no major hiccups were reported on Monday, but U.S. Army General Gustave Perna said on a call with reporters that severe storms in the forecast this week could potentially hamper subsequent rounds of shipments to another 491 locations around the country.

-Its arrival provided some welcome relief as the country passed the grim milestone of 300,000 lives lost on Monday, with COVID-19 hospitalizations at record levels.
+The vaccine’s arrival provided some welcome relief as the country passed the grim milestone of 300,000 lives lost on Monday while COVID-19 hospitalizations soared higher, straining healthcare systems to the breaking point.
 More than 16 million U.S. coronavirus cases have been recorded to date.

-The United States is reporting 2,462 deaths per day on a 7-day average, the highest since the pandemic started, according to a Reuters count.
+Over the past seven days, the United States has averaged 2,4062 deaths a day, the highest since the pandemic started, according to a Reuters count.

-The first 2.9 million doses of the vaccine began to be shipped to distribution centers around the country on Sunday, just 11 months after the United States documented its first case of COVID-19.

-“It’s been an incredible morning.
-It’s historic,” said Dr. Leonardo Seoane, speaking over a livestream video on Monday after becoming one of the first Louisiana residents to receive the vaccine at Ochsner Medical Center in New Orleans, where he led some of the clinical trials for the Pfizer/BioNTech shot.

 LOGISTICAL CHALLENGE

+The initial doses have been earmarked for healthcare professionals and nursing home residents, with essential workers, elderly people and individuals with chronic health conditions next in line.

+It will take several months before vaccines become widely available to the public at large, and health officials have warned Americans to remain diligent about social distancing and the wearing of face masks to curb virus transmissions.

-The first U.S. vaccine shipments departed from Pfizer’s facility in Kalamazoo, Michigan, on Sunday, packed into trucks with dry-ice to maintain the necessary minus 70 Celsius (-94 Fahrenheit) temperature.
+The first U.S. vaccine shipments departed from Pfizer’s facility in Kalamazoo, Michigan, on Sunday, packed into trucks with dry-ice to maintain the precious cargo at the required sub-Arctic temperature.
 They were transported to UPS and FedEx planes waiting at air fields in Lansing and Grand Rapids and flown to cargo hubs in Louisville and Memphis, kicking off a national immunization endeavor of unprecedented complexity.

-From Kentucky and Tennessee, the shipments were loaded onto planes and trucks to be distributed to the first 145 of 636 vaccine-staging areas across the country.
+From Kentucky and Tennessee, the shipments were loaded onto planes and trucks to carry them to the first 145 of 636 vaccine-staging areas across the country.
 Second and third waves of vaccine shipments were due to go out to the remaining sites on Tuesday and Wednesday.

 “This is the most difficult vaccine rollout in history,” U.S. Surgeon General Jerome Adams told Fox News on Monday.